Sunday, December 22, 2024

 At the end of April, during one of the round tables on the appointment of judges, Irina Mudraya, Deputy Head of the Presidential Office for Issues, including the Judicial System, said that she divided all ideas about the appointment of judges into two “baskets.”

-“The first basket is of judges who were selected by the new composition of the High Qualifications Commission of Judges and the High Council of Justice starting in 2023.
+“The first basket is of judges who were selected by the new composition of the High Qualification Commission of Judges and the High Council of Justice starting in 2023.
 The second basket consists of submissions that were received to update the composition of the VKKS and VSP.
-I will try to “launch” the proposals proposed by the new composition of the HQCC and the Supreme Council as soon as possible for the president to sign the decrees on the appointment,” explained Mudraya.
+I will try to “launch” the proposals proposed by the new composition of the HQCC and the Supreme Council as soon as possible for the president to sign the decrees on the appointment,” Mudraya explained.

 In a comment to "Gratam", the Deputy Head of the Presidential Office for Issues clarified that it is not yet clear what will happen to the ideas about the appointment of judges by the previous composition of the Supreme Court.